rhdunn/xquery-intellij-plugin/README.md

 ## IntelliJ XQuery Plugin

-This is a plugin for IntelliJ IDE 2019.2 &ndash; 2020.2 that adds support for the XML Query (XQuery) language.
+This is a plugin for IntelliJ IDE 2019.2 &ndash; 2020.3 that adds support for the XML Query (XQuery) and XML Path (XPath) languages.
 This covers support for:
+1. XPath 2.0, 3.0, and 3.1;
 1. XQuery 1.0, 3.0, and 3.1;
 1. XQuery and XPath Full Text extension;
 1. XQuery Update Facility 1.0, and 3.0 extension;
 1. XQuery Scripting extension;
 1. EXPath extensions;
 1. BaseX, MarkLogic, and Saxon vendor extensions.

+In addition, the plugin provides experimental integration for XSLT when the IntelliJ XPathView plugin is disabled:
+1. Support parsing XSLT schema types such as `xsl:sequence-type` in `@as` attributes;
+1. Support for attribute value templates;
+1. Support for XSLT 3.0 text value templates.

 See https://rhdunn.github.io/xquery-intellij-plugin/ for the plugin documentation and tutorials.